 The policy of strategic risk management is carried out in the Risk Management department as well as in other organizational units of the Bank.
-Managing and mitigating of strategic risk is defined in this document.

 Reputational risk management policy is envisaged that the identification, measurement, monitoring and control of reputation risk occurs primarily through interaction with other risks, i.e. through the process of identification, measurement, monitoring and control of other risks that the Bank faces in its operations, primarily credit and operational risk.